Lease purchase is one finance option with low monthly payments that helps you plan the costs of your car or van ownership.

 Once your annual mileage has been determined, the Guaranteed Minimum Future Value is calculated.

-You then agree if you want to pay a deposit and how long you want the agreement to run for.
+You then agree to pay a deposit and how long you want the agreement to run for.
 Your monthly payments will be split evenly over that term.

 When it comes to the end of the contract, you pay what’s left over in order to own the car – the balloon payment.